pavuzu/technical-interview-questions/docs/ASP.NET MVC.md

         public int Age { get; set; }
     }
     ```

-    In this example, the `Name` property is marked as required and must have a maximum length of 50 characters.
-The `Age` property must be within the range of 18 to 100.

 2. In the controller, check the validity of the model using the `ModelState` property: